ishine/natsume/README.md

 Natsume is a toolkit for Japanese text frontend processing.
 It's based on the open source project [OpenJTalk](http://open-jtalk.sp.nitech.ac.jp/) and its python wrapper [pyopenjalk](https://github.com/r9y9/pyopenjtalk).

 Natsume mainly focuses on grapheme-to-phoneme (g2p) conversion and accent annotation.
 Since the NJD features in OpenJTalk are already enough for determining the boundary and accent nucleus of an accent phrase, Natsume doesn't use [full context labels](http://hts.sp.nitech.ac.jp/archives/2.3/HTS-demo_NIT-ATR503-M001.tar.bz2) for simplicity and accuracy.

-Also, Natsume provides some other functions, including one converting Japanese new fonts to old fonts.
+Also, additional rules are added and applied to better deternmine the boundary of accent phrases.

 ## Build Requirements